-The 200-page report, issued last night, already describes a catalogue of lapses and shortcomings in the way the $64bn (pounds 34bn) programme was managed by the UN under both Mr Boutros-Ghali and Mr Annan.
-So far, however, Mr Volcker has not offered any evidence of actual corruption punishable by criminal charges.
+The 200-page report issued last night already describes a catalogue of lapses and shortcomings in the way the $64bn programme was managed by the UN under both Mr Boutros-Ghali and Mr Annan.
+So far, however, Mr Volcker has not offered any evidence of corruption punishable by criminal charges.

 The oil-for-food programme was designed to allow Iraq to export limited amounts of fuel to generate proceeds for the purchase of urgent humanitarian goods.
 Almost as soon as it was wound up in 2003 after the US-led war against Saddam Hussein, allegations began to surface that scores of individuals around the world had illegally benefited from the scheme to the tune of many millions of dollars.